 More services in the works

-• Reviewing and possibly expanding the list of complaints the VUC treats.
+- Reviewing and possibly expanding the list of complaints that providers at the Virtual Health Center can treat.

-“Our goal is to find time to meet patients where they are at,” Thornton said.
-“We find what is convenient for you, when you need to be seen.”
+“Our goal is to meet patients where they are,” Thornton said.
+“We find what is convenient for you.”